coq-community/awesome-coq/README.md

 ### Tutorials and Hints

-- [coq-tricks](https://github.com/tchajed/coq-tricks) - Tricks you wish the Coq manual told you.
+- [Coq in a Hurry](http://cel.archives-ouvertes.fr/inria-00001173) - Quick introduction showing how Coq can be used to define logical concepts and functions and reason about them.
-- [Lemma Overloading](https://github.com/coq-community/lemma-overloading) - Libraries demonstrating design patterns for programming and proving with canonical structures in Coq.
+- [Lemma Overloading](https://github.com/coq-community/lemma-overloading) - Demonstration of design patterns for programming and proving with canonical structures.
+- [Mike Nahas's Coq Tutorial](https://mdnahas.github.io/doc/nahas_tutorial.html) - Basics of using Coq to write formal proofs.
+- [Tricks in Coq](https://github.com/tchajed/coq-tricks) - Tips, tricks, and features that are hard to discover.

 # Contributing